thatfellarobin/axon/README.md

 - My own footprints for silkscreen art.
 Can be found in `lib/`

 ### Versions
+**1.0:**
-**1.0:** Initial release, production version for personal use.
+- Initial release, production version for personal use.

+**1.1:**
+- Spacebar widths can be swapped (i.e. 2.25u-2.75u instead of 2.75u-2.25u)
+- Fix issues with stabilizer interference.
+- Optimize decoupling capacitor placement.
-**1.1:** Fix issues with stabilizer interference, optimize decoupling capacitor placement, polyfuse now has room to lay horizontally if desired.
-Back side silkscreen accurately reflects default layout.
+- Polyfuse now has room to lay horizontally if desired.
+- Back side silkscreen accurately reflects default layout.
+- Update screw placements to ensure acrylic cover symmetry along both x and y axis

 ## License